ktjkc/reflextrust/paper/trust-modulation-core.md

 ### **2. System Architecture Overview**

-The STRATA Core Architecture is composed of three interdependent semantic layers that maintain trust-aware, context-sensitive dialogue behavior across multi-turn interactions.
+The **ReflexTrust** Core Architecture is composed of three interdependent semantic layers that maintain trust-aware, context-sensitive dialogue behavior across multi-turn interactions.

-#### STRATA Layer Overview
+#### **ReflexTrust** Layer Overview

 The following overview illustrates how the layers are structurally organized: